Anomalous thermopower oscillations in graphene-InAs nanowire vertical heterostructures: Discussion

-In a conventional thermoelectric measurement setup, the heater is usually placed asymmetrically one side of the sample (few $\mu m$ away) which creates a uniform temperature gradient along the channel length and gives rise to a non-zero $V_{TE}$ proportional to the Seebeck coefficient of the material \cite{ashcroft1976solid,goldsmid2010introduction}.
-In comparison, the InAs NW placed on top of the graphene serves as a local heater.
-Since it is placed approximately at the center of the channel, passing current through the NW creates a temperature profile which peaks at the center of the NW and is expected to decay symmetrically on both side of the NW in graphene.
-To explain the origin of non-zero $V_{TE}$, we write it in terms of local Seebeck coefficient $S(x)$ and temperature gradient $\frac{\partial T}{\partial x}$ as\cite{Harzheim_2020}:
+In this section, we discuss the origin of thermopower in our unique nano-heating geometry and propose possible scenarios which may give rise to the observed oscillations in $V_{TE}$, otherwise absent in $R_{G}$.
+In a conventional thermoelectric measurement setup, the heater is usually placed asymmetrically on one side of the sample (few $\mu m$ away) which creates a uniform temperature gradient along the channel length and gives rise to non-zero $V_{TE}$ proportional to the Seebeck coefficient of the material \cite{ashcroft1976solid,goldsmid2010introduction}.
+In contrast, here, InAs NW placed on top of the graphene serves as a local heater.
+Since it is placed approximately at the center of the channel, passing a current through the NW creates a temperature profile which peaks at the center of the NW and is expected to decay symmetrically on both side of the NW in graphene.
+To explain the origin of non-zero $V_{TE}$, we write it in terms of local Seebeck coefficient $S(x)$ and temperature gradient $\frac{\partial T}{\partial x}$ as \cite{Harzheim_2020}: